This is a sponsored post on behalf of Diamond Art Club. All opinions are my own because I love giving you helpful tutorials!

 I decided to go by color but would always start in the left-hand corner and rotate around the canvas in a clockwise direction.
 This strategy worked really well for me!

 To begin, select your color by the number printed on the pouch of diamonds and find the corresponding symbol.

-Pour some of the diamonds into the sorting tray and give a little shake.
-The shake helps separate the diamonds and hopefully turn them on the right side to easily pick up with the tool.
+Pour some of the diamonds into the sorting tray and give it a little shake.
+The shake helps separate the diamonds and hopefully turns them on the right side to easily pick up with the tool.

 Make sure even when you are done with a number/color that you keep any remaining diamonds just in case you accidentally missed a few.